allegro/turnilo/docs/configuration.md

 **name** (string)

-The name of the data cube as used internally in Pivot and used in the URLs.
+The name of the data cube as used internally in Swiv and used in the URLs.
 This should be a URL safe string.
 Changing this property for a given data cube will break any URLs that someone might have generated for that data cube in the past.